J. B. Lenoir

 J. B. Lenoir (/ləˈnɔːr/ luh-NORR; March 5, 1929 – April 29, 1967) was an American blues guitarist and singer-songwriter, active in the Chicago blues scene in the 1950s and 1960s.
+In The Encyclopedia of Popular Music he is described as both an "extrovert R&B man in the leopard-skin jacket who chanted infectious trifles" and a "thoughtful and intelligent writer of starkly honest blues songs."

 Life and career

 Lenoir was born in Monticello, Mississippi.
 His full given name was simply "J. B."; the letters were not initials.
 Lenoir's guitar-playing father introduced him to the music of Blind Lemon Jefferson who became a major influence.
 During the early 1940s, Lenoir worked with the blues artists Sonny Boy Williamson II and Elmore James in New Orleans.
 He was later influenced by Arthur Crudup and Lightnin' Hopkins.

 In 1949, he moved to Chicago, where Big Bill Broonzy helped introduce him to the blues community.
 He began to perform at local nightclubs, with musicians such as Memphis Minnie, Big Maceo Merriweather, and Muddy Waters, and became an important part of the city's blues scene.
 Lenoir began recording in 1951 for J.O.B.
 Records and Chess Records.
 His recording of "Korea Blues" was licensed to and released by Chess, as having been performed by J. B. and his Bayou Boys.
 His band included Sunnyland Slim, piano, "Baby Face" Leroy Foster, guitar and Alfred Wallace on drums.

 During the 1950s, Lenoir recorded for various record labels in the Chicago area, including J.O.B., Chess, Parrot, and Checker.
 The labels often spelled his name as 'LENORE'.
 His more popular songs included "Let's Roll", "The Mojo" ["The Mojo Boogie"] (featuring saxophonist J. T. Brown) and the controversial "Eisenhower Blues", which Parrot Records forced him to re-record as "Tax Paying Blues."